-• Practice with the test pen until you know, with 100% confidence, where your images will be drawn.
+Practice with the test pen until you know, with 100% confidence, where your images will be drawn.
 This is important since you do not want to be guessing when you begin actually cutting with a blade.
-Refer to Section 10.07 for details on controlling the locations of your cuts.
+Experiment with both Origin Point and WYSIWG modes, as well as Portrait versus Landscape.
+Refer to Section 10.07.